 Three months is common, six months is better.
 Anything under three months is usually triage work at a higher monthly rate, not ongoing fractional CTO.

-How is fractional CTO different from technical advisor?
+How is fractional CTO different from a technical advisor?

 What signals tell me it is time to convert to a full-time CTO?

-Team size above eight engineers, revenue above a few million ARR, a product live in production with real customers, a roadmap that needs 30 or more hours a week of leadership.
-When two of those are true, start the full-time search, and have your fractional CTO help run it.
+Team size above eight engineers, revenue above a few million ARR, a product live in production with real customers, a roadmap that needs 30+ hours a week of leadership.
+When two of those are true, start the full-time search and have your fractional CTO help run it.

 Is fractional more expensive per hour than full-time?